dingdingcai/OVE6D-pose/README.md

 To train DVE6D, the ShapeNet dataset is required.
 You must first pre-process ShapeNet with the provided script in ``training/preprocess_shapenet.py``, and [Blender](https://www.blender.org/) is required for this task.
 More details refer to [LatentFusion](https://github.com/NVlabs/latentfusion).

 ## pre-trained weight for OVE6D
 Our pre-trained OVE6D weights can be found [here](https://drive.google.com/drive/folders/16f2xOjQszVY4aC-oVboAD-Z40Aajoc1s?usp=sharing).
+Please download and save to the directory ``checkpoints/``.

 # Segmentation Masks
 - 1. For T-LESS we use the [segmentation masks](https://dlrmax.dlr.de/get/c677b2a7-78cf-5787-815b-7ba2c26555a7/) provided by [Multi-Path Encoder](https://github.com/DLR-RM/AugmentedAutoencoder/tree/multipath).
 - 2. For LineMOD and Occluded LineMOD, we fine-tuned the Mask-RCNN initialized with the weights from [Detectron2](https://github.com/facebookresearch/detectron2).
 The training data can be downloaded from [BOP](https://bop.felk.cvut.cz/datasets).
-Please download them and save to the corresponding directories, e.g., ``checkpoints/LM-maskrcnn``, ``checkpoints/LMO-maskrcnn`` ``checkpoints/OVE6D-weight``.

 # Acknowledgement
 - 1. The code is partly borrowed from [LatentFusion](https://github.com/NVlabs/latentfusion).